CloudSecurityAlliance/CSA-AI-Toolkit/bin/README.md

 Current plan:

-Wrapper Class, command line options, etc.
+* Wrapper class, command line options, etc.
-CustomGPT utility class (get project id, etc.)
+* CustomGPT utility class (get project id, etc.)
-PromptPerfect Class (to improve prompt as an option) Output class (meta data and so on)
+* PromptPerfect class (to improve prompt as an option)
+* Output class (meta data and so on)
+* Prompting classes to get a generated reply
-ChatGPT4 Class
+  * ChatGPT4 class
-ChatGPT Batch Class
+  * ChatGPT Batch class
-CustomGPT Class
+  * CustomGPT class
-Claude Class
+  * Claude class
-Gemini Class
+  * Gemini class

-So ideally we can easily pass queries through all three AIs
+So ideally we can easily pass queries through all three AIs with capabilities like promptperfect auto-tune as an option.